Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 According to November 2006 report by the Energy Information Administration, vehicles in the U.S. leaked 50.8 thousand tons of R-134a into the atmosphere, equivalent to to over 66 million tons of greenhouse gases.
 The emissions are 7% higher than in 2004, and up 273 percent since 1995.

-As of 2008, the North American and Japanese auto markers had not yet decided to replace R-134a with any other refrigerant.
-But the auto makers have redesigned their A/C systems with the following goals in mind:
+North American auto markers have started to replace R-134a with R-1234yf.
+Auto makers are also redesigning their A/C systems following goals in mind:

 * To use less refrigerant.
 Some newer A/C systems now use only 12 to 14 oz. of refrigerant, which is much less than the 24 to 60 oz. charges that most older A/C systems use.
 As time goes on, we will see more and more of these low capacity A/C systems in new vehicles.

 * To reduce refrigerant leakage 50% over the life of the vehicle.
 This requires using improved seal designs, hoses and o-ring connections.

 * To improve cooling efficiency 30% with more efficient condensers, compressors and operating strategies (things like variable displacement compressors that run all the time rather than cycle on and off).
 Mercedes has this now.

 * To reduce the cooling requirements inside the passenger compartment 30% by using reflective coatings on glass, heat reflective paint, and venting the interior during hot weather.